← Back to Blog

 The Costs of Ignoring External Factors

 Overlooking external factors can lead to costly mistakes.
-For instance, nearly 90% of companies experienced supply chain disruptions in 2026.
+For instance, the vast majority of companies have experienced supply chain disruptions in recent years.
 Failing to account for external signals can result in stockouts or overstocking, both of which increase expenses like ad spend and storage fees while damaging customer trust.
 During the holiday season alone, product returns exceed $171 billion in value - a challenge that internal data alone can't predict.

 "If supply chain forecasting isn't accurate down to a couple of weeks, it can cause costly ripple effects that will zap the profitability of an entire quarter or half-year." - Leandrew Robinson, General Manager of Mesh Logistics, Auctane